Axway/mft-convert/content/en/docs/TransferCFT/concepts/c_recv/_index.md

 ---

-    title: RECV - Receive files
+    title: "RECV - Receive files"
-    linkTitle: Using the RECV command
+    linkTitle: "Using the RECV command"
-    weight: 180
+    weight: 170

----
-This command is used to request the reception of files from a designated partner.
+---This command is used to request the reception of files from a designated partner.

 > **Note**
 >